-Queensland state schools are divided into four departmental zones and seven educational regions, from the Torres Strait and Cape York Peninsula in the North to the borders of New South Wales and the Northern Territory and everywhere in between.
+Queensland state school locations are divided into four departmental zones and seven educational regions, from the Torres Strait and Cape York Peninsula in the North to the borders of New South Wales and the Northern Territory and everywhere in between.

 Use the searchable Schools Directory Map to find out more about individual schools, regions and geographical zones.